The Perfect Home ~ Not!

 It is the designer’s responsibility to make practical recommendations about elements of home design.
 Rules of the trades, codes, best practices and common sense must be taken into consideration for a best solution.
 It is important that homeowners understand the pros and cons of their own design decisions.
 There are times when the homeowner has reasons for making a selection that I may not have recommended.
 However, after review and discussion, a design can often be accommodated to suit the homeowner and incorporate the best design and construction practices.

 Design decisions include space planning, room sizing and locating windows and doors for best placement.
 A well thought out plan should take into consideration the way the room will be used.
 For instance, if a set of bunk beds is to be used in a small bedroom, and the only wall the bunks can fit against also happens to be in front of the only window in the room, that will not be satisfactory, aesthetically speaking, and it’s back to the drawing board.
+Keeping this room clean and free from pest is the responsibility of this Bed Bug Specialist NYC NY.
 Clients often desire very large living areas, however, room size can alternatively be too large, and furniture groupings can become awkward if rooms are oversized or ill defined, reason why you should carefully pick your furniture from Abacus Tables.

 The television may not seem important in the whole scheme of things, however, prior to plan development, as an example, it is necessary to know whether a 60” or 32” television will be used.
 That selection will make a huge difference in the orientation of living spaces.
 Will the TV be used in a room in which a fireplace is also desired?
 Decisions about the focal point of the room need to be made by homeowner and designer.
 If a choice needs to be made between including a fireplace on the wall that encompasses the best views, I may suggest elimination of the fireplace.
 A fireplace requires a bulky mass that may obstruct window placement and thereby, views.
 Your view should be addressed foremost to make the most of our island environment.